About the first Call (CLOSED)

-To submit your application, please use the ‘apply‘-link under the project(s) of your choice.
-You’ll be redirected to the application portal website of the university.
-Make sure you fill in all the requested forms and upload a total of 4 files: 1) the Application Form, 2) a motivation letter, 3) a curriculum vitae, 4) copies of relevant diplomas and grade lists.
+To submit your application, go to the portal of Utrecht University, apply, and make sure you fill in all the requested forms and upload a total of 4 files: 1) the Application Form, 2) a motivation letter, 3) a curriculum vitae, 4) copies of relevant diplomas and grade lists.

 You are also expected to send in a video pitch.
 More information can be found in the application form and/or below.